 Those in the gun reform community have had concerns about Nugent for some time.
 In 2008 Nugent called for then-Democratic presidential candidate Barack Obama to “suck my machine gun.”
 More recently he called 2016 Democratic Presidential candidate Hillary Clinton (who won Nashville by 27 points) a "worthless b-tch” and said she should be shot.
 In October 2017, Nugent appeared on various forms of media with alt-right personality Alex Jones and accused the Democratic Party of orchestrating the Las Vegas shooting in which over 50 country music fans were killed.
 He repeated this theme on April 7, 2018 when he said Democrats should be "shot like coyotes."
 Nugent has promised to moderate his rhetoric but clearly, this hasn't happened.

-Twice in the last year the Ryman Auditorium has booked Ted Nugent to play (July 19, 2017; a new show has been announced for July 18, 2018.)
+Twice in the last year the Ryman Auditorium has booked Ted Nugent to play (July 19, 2017; July 18, 2018.)
 While the Ryman is a privately held company, it is promoted by a number of public agencies including Nashville's Convention and Visitors Bureau.
 Private citizens stepped forward to save the building from demolition in the 1990s and continue to support its interests as one of Nashville's premier concert venues.

 Repeatedly, citizens of Nashville have made their wishes known in supporting legislation to ban guns in parks and in bars.
 The Ryman Auditorium itself bans guns.

 Twice in the last year Nashville has been victimized by mass shootings.
 The first, a church shooting, occurred in September 2017, the second event at Waffle House in Antioch took place just today (April 22, 2018.)